 David Brodbeck from Seattle, WA, USA, CC BY 2.0, via Wikimedia Commons

-Investment spending on electricity grids is like pouring funds into the highways of the energy world.
+Investment in transmission and distribution is like upgrading the roads and bridges of the energy world.

 The Smart Grid